Blanche (Loire-Atlantique): Hydrography

 The Blanche basin is bordered by the Acheneau basins to the north, the Tenu to the east, the Falleron to the south and the Canal de Haute Perche to the west.
 It has its source in the east of Chaumes-en-Retz and it flows eastward, fed from the north by streams from the Forêt de Princé and from the south from around Saint-Hilaire-de-Chaléons.
-After about 7km the river veers north and continues for 9km, fed by several streams from the west and east including the Ruisseau du Bois de Beaulieu at Pont Beranger.
+After about 7 km the river veers north and continues for 9 km, fed by several streams from the west and east including the Ruisseau du Bois de Beaulieu at Pont Beranger.
 Its confluence with the Acheneau is in the marshes of the Marais de Cheix south of Cheix-en-Retz where it divides into two, the Vielle Blanche joining the Acheneau to Buzon while the Blanche continues to the west more channelled in a network of canals, joining the Acheneau further south-west of the town in the Marais d'Acheneau.